jlinoff/pam/README.md

 <img src="www/help/pam-default-record-fields.png" width="400" alt="default"/>

-The table below presents a brief overview of the pre-defined record fields and their associated built in types and when to use them.
+The table below presents a brief overview of the default record fields and their associated built in types and when to use them.
 You can search the web for more details about
 [HTML input types](https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types).